 - Visual arts

 The Lindfield School was awarded the Arts Mark gold Quality Mark in 2014.

 Arts Mark is the creative quality standard for schools, accredited by Arts Council England.
 It provides a clear framework for teachers to plan, develop and evaluate arts, culture and creativity across the curriculum.

 We are working towards Arts Mark Platinum.
 This will include a two year Erasmus Plus funded animation project with the Franz Marc School in Dusseldorf, Germany.
-A group of Lindfield students visited Franz Marc in march 2018 and will host a visit from their students in September 2018.
+A group of Lindfield students visited Franz Marc in March 2018 and hosted a visit from their students in September 2018.
 This exchange programme will continue in 2019.